webhat/hi-dvorak-osx/readme.md

 ## Installation

-1. Download `DevengariDvorak.keylayout`.
+1. Download `DevanagariDvorak.keylayout`.
 2. Move the file to `/Library/Keyboard Layouts`.
 3. Restart the computer.
 4. Open System Preferences,
     go to Language & Text,
     then Input Sources, and
-    tick Devengari Dvorak in the list of input methods.
+    tick Devanagari Dvorak in the list of input methods.
 5. Check "Show input menu in menu bar" to change keyboard layout from the menu bar.
 6. To use the keyboard layout on the login screen,